 As the planet tips towards the sun, imagine the aromas carried by the gentle breezes on the Mediterranean coast, or the narcotic spell of gardenias blooming in the sun.
 “When I think of summer, I think of white flowers,” says Malle.
-“Perfumes such as [Editions de Frédéric Malle] Carnal Flower and Lys Mediterranee would be ideal (though very expensive) scents for sun-tanning products.
-I would love to smell them on the beach.”
+“Perfumes such as [Frédéric Malle, Editions de Parfume] Rose & Cuir would be ideal.
+I would love to smell it on the beach.”

-Heat, after all, can do some deliciously sexy things to floral notes — a tuberose, for example, will foreground its carnal facets; a rose may deepen into something voluptuous rather than prim.
+Heat, after all, can do some deliciously sexy things to floral notes — a rose, for example, may deepen into something voluptuous rather than prim; a tuberose will foreground its carnal facets.
 Green notes, too, can take on a crisp clarity that really sings on a summer day.
 Effervescent citrus fruits come into their own as the mercury rises, and watery, aquatic notes feel especially fresh and revitalizing, like a cool shower or a dip in the sea.
 For most, it’s a time to shelve smoky, woody, and spicy fragrances — but they don’t have to be completely abandoned.
 “I personally like heavy amber, patchouli, and oud in the heat as a way to accept the dank humidity of summer,” says D.S. & Durga perfumer David Seth Moltz.
 Just remember that anything you do spray will smell stronger, at least at first.

 MAKE IT LAST

 While the evaporation-boost that perfume molecules get from warm air means that their scent is more diffusive, it also means that they don’t last as long on the skin.
 So, if you think your perfume disappears faster in summer, you’re not imagining things.
 You can help your favorite eau linger longer, however.
 Scent clings better to hydrated skin, so make sure to moisturize before spritzing (and you can really amp up a specific perfume by using a matching perfumed body lotion to anchor it).
 Another trick?
-Layer on an aromatic oil — Moltz suggests sandalwood, patchouli, or rose — to give oomph, dimension, and staying power to an airy fragrance.
-For those who wish to keep their scent true (and topped up) think about investing in a chic, purse-sized atomizer or rollerball like Maison Louis Marie No. 04 Bois de Balincourt Perfume Oil.
+Layer on an aromatic oil.
+Moltz suggests sandalwood, patchouli, or rose to give oomph, dimension, and staying power to an airy fragrance.

 VENTURE BEYOND THE PULSE POINTS